opulencephp/docs/nosql.md

 <a id="memcached"></a>
 ## Memcached
 Memcached (pronounced "Mem-cash-dee") is a distributed memory cache with basic key-value store functionality.
 Although it doesn't come with all the bells and whistles of Redis, it does offer faster speed, which is suitable for simple key-value data.
-For more information, [please visit its homepage](http://www.memcached.org/).
+For more information, <a href="http://www.memcached.org/" target="_blank">please visit its homepage</a>.

 <a id="basic-memcached-usage"></a>
 #### Basic Memcached Usage